-Many fibrosing diseases such as sclerosis, idiopathic pulmonary fibrosis, and end-stage liver disease are associated with the unusual activation of tissue fibroblasts, which is a type of cell that synthesizes the extracellular matric and collagen.
-However, little is known about how the immune system conducts fibroblast activation in tissues.
-Recent research has found that regulatory T cells (Tregs) are important regulators of fibroblast activation in the skin.
+Debilitating fibrotic diseases such as scleroderma, idiopathic pulmonary fibrosis, and end-stage liver disease are associated with the unusual activation of tissue fibroblasts, a type of cell that synthesizes the extracellular matrix that is present in normal tissue.
+However, little is known about how the immune system regulates the activation of fibroblasts within tissues.

 Kalekar LA, Cohen JN, Prevel N, et al. (2019) Regulatory T cells in skin are uniquely poised to suppress profibrotic immune responses.
 Science Immunology, 4(39), eaaw2910.
 DOI: 10.1126/sciimmunol.aaw2910